daviskoh/codestars/prework.md

 What are immutable objects in Objective-C?
 Name some immutable objects.

+Immutable objects in Objective-C are objects that only be read and not modified.
+Some examples are NSArray, NSString, NSSet, and NSURLRequest.

 What is the difference between an NSSet and an NSMutableSet?

 What is the difference between NSDictionary and NSMutable Dictionary?